 There’s a lot more cool things going on in the background I can’t talk about yet.
 I don’t fully know everything I’m going to be doing this year apart from Journal but as soon as I have some clearer plans I’ll share them with you guys.

-Welcome to the home of Locked Door Puzzle, a three person independent game development studio located in Bristol.
+Welcome to the home of Locked Door Puzzle, the independent game development studio of Richard Perrin located in Bristol.